CesiumGS/3d-tiles-validator/IMPLEMENTATION.md

 ### Test approaches

-The current state of the testing is that there is bunch of tilesets with all kinds of issues in the `./specs/data` directory, and a `ValidationIssuesSpec.ts` that should test the validation issues:
+The current state of the testing is that there is bunch of tilesets with all kinds of issues in the `./specs/data` directory, and Jasmine tests like `TilesetValidationSpec.ts` that test the validation issues:
-- Run the validation on each file from the `specs/data` directory
+- They the validation on each file from the `specs/data` directory
-- Check whether the actual issues match the expected ones
+- They check whether the actual issues match the expected ones

 It _might_ make sense to describe these tests in a more structured form, where each "spec" could contain a summary like this:
 ```